kryptokrona/kryptokrona-docs/docs/guides/Using-trtlbot-plus-plus.md

 ### Where Do These Tips Go?

-When you tip someone, the desired amount plus 0.1 TRTL is pulled from your tipjar wallet balance and sent to the recipient's registered wallet (if he has not registered a wallet, he cannot receive tips).
+When you tip someone, the desired amount plus 0.1 XKR is pulled from your tipjar wallet balance and sent to the recipient's registered wallet (if he has not registered a wallet, he cannot receive tips).

-When you get tipped, the sender sends the desired amount plus 0.1 TRTL, pulled from his tipjar wallet balance, directly to your registered wallet (if you haven't registered a wallet, you can't receive tips).
+When you get tipped, the sender sends the desired amount plus 0.1 XKR, pulled from his tipjar wallet balance, directly to your registered wallet (if you haven't registered a wallet, you can't receive tips).
 It also reacts to the message on which the person was tipped (`.tip 1 @RockSteady#7588`) with ![moneywings](../assets/rsz_money_with_wings.png).

-It *does not* send the TRTL to your tipjar balance.
+It *does not* send the XKR to your tipjar balance.
 It sends it *directly* to your **wallet**.

 However, you can redirect tips that you receive from others with `.redirecttips` to have tips go directly to your tip balance (you still have to have registered a wallet however)

 - If you try to tip someone who isn't registered, the bot will react with :sos: and PM them with instructions on how to register their wallet and tip.

-## Security of trtlbot++'s tipjar (wallet)
+## Security of XKRbot++'s tipjar (wallet)

-trtlbot++ was created by [@krruzic](https://github.com/krruzic)(@madk#1044  in the chat) and then rewritten by [@BrandonT42](https://github.com/BrandonT42)(@Canti#6146), but hosted by krruzic still.
-When he was asked about the security of trtlbot++'s wallet, he said-
+XKRbot++ was created by [@krruzic](https://github.com/krruzic)(@madk#1044  in the chat) and then rewritten by [@BrandonT42](https://github.com/BrandonT42)(@Canti#6146), but hosted by krruzic still.
+When he was asked about the security of XKRbot++'s wallet, he said-

 > the wallet is pretty secure.
 All ports are closed except 80, whatever minecraft is and my SSH port.
 The SSH has no root login and only two valid keys. ~~One of the keys is for an account that has no permissions to go anywhere but one folder (I may revoke this key)~~ *[This key has since been revoked]*.
 There are other security features but I don't want to reveal any possible attack surfaces by accident.